desaintvincent/git-buster/README.md

 - A table of the currently listed merge requests
 - Calculated tags and their badges
 - A consolidated badge per MR
-- Persistent local filters: "Hide draft MRs" and "Only hotfix MRs"
+- Persistent local filters: "Hide draft MRs", "Only hotfix MRs", and Author scope (All / Mine / Others)

 Hotfix definition (overview page filter):
 - Targets `main` or `master` branch OR